Tekla Structures installation for administrators

 Tekla Model Sharing is one of the Tekla online services.

-If the operating system is not one of these, the installation is cancelled.
+If the operating system is not one of the supported versions of Windows, the installation is cancelled.
 The installation also requires that Microsoft .NET Framework 4.5.1 or newer is installed on the computer.
 The installation of .NET Framework 4.5.1 is included in the Tekla Structures installation package, and it is executed if needed.

-For information on recommended hardware, see Tekla Structures 2017i Hardware recommendations.
+For more information on recommended operating system and hardware specifications, see Tekla Structures 2018i Hardware Recommendations.

 Installing Tekla Structures

-You can install Tekla Structures software and environments from Tekla Downloads.
+You can download Tekla Structures software and environments from Tekla Downloads.
 To have the latest software in use, we recommend that you install the latest service pack of Tekla Structures.
-Service packs include improvements and fixes to the latest, or a previous main or intermediate Tekla Structures version.
+Service packs include improvements and fixes to the latest or to a previous main version or service pack of Tekla Structures.
 Service packs are available for all users with a valid maintenance contract.